 SIMS METAL ACQUIRES NORTHEAST METAL TRADERS

-NEW YORK, March 21, 2023 /CNW/ -- Sims Metal, a global leader in metal recycling, today announced that the company will acquire the commercial and operating assets of Pennsylvania-based Northeast Metal Traders (NEMT).
+NEW YORK, March 22, 2023 /PRNewswire/ -- Sims Metal, a global leader in metal recycling, today announced that the company will acquire the commercial and operating assets of Pennsylvania-based Northeast Metal Traders (NEMT).
 The acquisition is anticipated to close in mid-April 2023.

 NEMT, a non-ferrous scrap metal wholesaler and broker, operates a single-scale site in Philadelphia and has extensive supplier and end-consumer relationships that stretch across the eastern United States.
 NEMT is one of the largest copper recyclers in the U.S. They process and sell approximately 60,000 tons of non-ferrous metal per year.